confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 Pulls the current value from the materialized view and terminates.
 The result of this statement is not persisted in a {{ site.ak }} topic and is printed out only in the console.
-Because materialized views are incrementally updated as new events arrive, pull queries run with predictably low latency.
-They are a great match for request/response flows.
+Pull queries run with predictably low latency because materialized views are incrementally updated as new events arrive. for request/response flows.
 For asynchronous application flows, see [Push Queries](select-push-query.md).